ksimka/go-is-not-good/README.md

 # What's this

-This repository is a list of articles that complain about golang's imperfection.
+This repository is a list of articles that complain about **golang**'s imperfection.

 ## Motivation

-Seems like complaining about go's flaws is becoming a trend.
-Any newbie must have a chance to read all the go-is-bad arguments before he goes too far.
+Seems like complaining about **go**'s flaws is becoming a trend.
+Any newbie must have a chance to read all the **go**-is-bad arguments before he goes too far.
 So here it is.

 # The list